freemyipod/wInd3x/README.md

 Building
 --------

-You'll need go, libusb, and keystone.
+You'll need go, libusb, and [keystone](https://github.com/keystone-engine/keystone) (not the OpenStack keystone).
 Then:

     $ go build

 Or, if you have Nix(OS), just do:

     $ nix-build

+We're working on making this easier to build and providing pre-built binaries.

 Running
 -------